 - Short-Term Group Visits:

-- The Global Programs Department welcomes visiting groups to tour Iowa State University College of Agriculture and Life Sciences and experience attractions on campus and around the state of Iowa.
+- The Global Programs office welcomes visiting groups to tour Iowa State University College of Agriculture and Life Sciences and experience attractions on campus and around the state of Iowa.
 Group visits typically occur for less than two weeks and visitors are responsible for acquiring their own visas, airfare and health insurance.
-The Global Programs Department can provide assistance with itinerary planning, housing arrangements, transportation and other logistics specific to the visit.
+The Global Programs office can provide assistance with itinerary planning, housing arrangements, transportation and other logistics specific to the visit.
 Interested in arranging a group visit to Iowa State University?
 Complete the "Visitor Intake Form" and email to Nicole Hurlburt at email@example.com.
 The completion of the visitor intake form does not guarantee a visit approval.

 - Internships/Research for Visiting International Students: